Spryte-Studio/Whats_For_Dinner/README.md

   "I'm a busy person, juggling a million tasks throughout my day - mealtime has always felt like a hassle... until the creation of 'What's for dinner'!
 This has changed how I view mealtime - it's now easy, fun and ensures I don't skip meals out of exhaustion." - Ezma Gronk

 ## What Should You Do Next? ##
   What are you waiting for?
-Download the app and start enjoying meal prep again!
+Open the app and start enjoying meal prep again!